bobbingwide/wordpress-develop-tests/README.md

 * New build from revision 30427 - WordPress 4.0.?

 ## Changelog
+# 4.8
+* Changed: Source files updated to version in /trunk = 4.9-alpha-40870-src
+* Changed: updated readme
+* Tested: With PHPUnit 6.1 and 5.7.

 # 4.7.3
 * Changed: Source files updated to tags/4.7.3
 * Changed: updated readme